 Although Al-Si welding wire has high crack resistance, it has poor plasticity.

 Therefore, for joints that require plastic deformation processing after welding, it is best to avoid silicon welding wire.

 (3) Weld Joint Performance

 The choice of filler metal is not only based on the composition of the base metal, but also on the joint geometry, the operational requirements for corrosion resistance, and the appearance requirements of the weldment.

 For instance, to ensure that a container has good corrosion resistance or to prevent contamination of stored products, a container that stores hydrogen peroxide requires a high-purity aluminum alloy.

 In this case, the purity of the filler metal should be at least equal to that of the base metal.

 (2) Welding rod

-The model, specification and application of aluminum alloy welding rod are shown in Table 2.
-The chemical composition and mechanical properties of aluminum alloy electrode are shown in Table 3.
+The model, specifications, and applications of the aluminum alloy welding rod are displayed in Table 2.
+Table 3 showcases the chemical composition and mechanical properties of the aluminum alloy electrode.